Katy Rear-End Collision Lawyer

 How is Liability Proven in a Rear-End Collision?

 There are other scenarios where the driver of the vehicle that was hit is also at fault.
 A third-party road user may be to blame as well.
-You may need a skilled rear-end collision attorney to fully establish the circumstances of your accident to determine fault.
+You may need a skilled rear-end collision attorney to fully establish the circumstances of your accident and determine fault.
 Your attorney will need to prove that:

-• The other driver (defendant) owed you a legal duty of care
+• The other driver (defendant) owed you a legal duty of care.

-• The driver’s recklessness and negligence led to the crash
+• The driver’s recklessness and negligence led to the crash.

-• The crash was the proximate cause of your injuries
+• The crash was the proximate cause of your injuries.

-• You suffered tangible and intangible losses as a result
+• You suffered tangible and intangible losses as a result.

 • Police reports